Last Updated on September 18, 2025 by Kate Noble

 28. Take in the views from Zabeel Park

-A green space near the business areas of DIFC and World Centre with skyscraper views is Zabeel Park.
-This large area has lots to offer from boat rides, sports courts, through to the Ripe Market mentioned above on a weekly basis.
-If you want to escape the city without travelling far then this is the place to do it.
-It’s AED 5 entrance fee so not free but it makes for a very reasonable priced day out!
+A green space near the business areas of DIFC and World Centre, with skyscraper views.
+Zabeel Park has lots to offer, from boat rides, sports courts, to the Ripe Market mentioned above.
+If you want to escape the city without travelling far, then this is the place to do it.
+It’s AED 5 entrance fee, so not free, but it makes for a very reasonably priced day out!

 29. Flamingos at Ras al Khor Wildlife